ALEHACKsp/physmeme/README.md

 NTSTATUS DriverEntry(PVOID lpBaseAddress, DWORD32 dwSize)
 ```

 You can change this as you see fit.
-Note you need a custom entry point like all other driver mappers. :)
+Note you need a custom entry point like any other driver mapper requires.